hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

   - Something that I love doing, especially at work: have some kind of a cron / task that builds the documentation for all your projects across the scope of your team… and have it host it all on a server documented in the top-level `README.md` of your team.
-This is a real plus: people will just go to that documentation link to search for things *“that has already been done by the team”* instead of reinventing the wheels – trust me, even the ones who wrote the features might have forgotten writing them already.
+This is a real plus: people will just go to that documentation link to search for things *“that have already been done by the team”* instead of reinventing the wheels – trust me, even the ones who wrote the features might have forgotten writing them already.

 We’re now reaching the point of this blog entry: documentation can (should?) be used to explore what a project is about, how to use it, what are the public variants and invariants, etc. But there is